downloadpgm/spark_yarn_cluster/README.md

 ## Steps to Start Swarm

-1. start swarm mode in Docker in node1
+1. start swarm mode in node1
 ```shell
 $ docker swarm init --advertise-addr <IP node1>
 $ docker swarm join-token manager  # issue a token to add a node as manager to swarm